marianamourao-37/Deep-Learning---ia.deeplearning-Specialization/README.md

 # Deep-Learning---ia.deeplearning-Specialization

-In this repository, are made available the projects completed for the 3 first courses integrated on the [Deep Learning Specialization offered by ia.deeplearning on Coursera]
-(https://www.coursera.org/specializations/deep-learning), which comprises 5 courses in total.
+In this repository, are made available the projects completed for the 3 first courses integrated on the [Deep Learning Specialization offered by ia.deeplearning on Coursera](https://www.coursera.org/specializations/deep-learning), which comprises 5 courses in total.
 It was intendent to have a more general introduction to the Deep Learning field being the remaing 2 courses more specialized ([Convolutional Neural Networks](https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning) and [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models)).